Skip to main content

 Born in France and based on military obstacle course training, parkour is a sport of skill and agility.
 Players hone their ability to complete obstacle courses in an urban environment featuring running, climbing, swinging, jumping and rolling.

-In Spring Hill there is a dedicated parkour park, while Guyatt Park in St Lucia features a jungle gym-style obstacle course.
+Spring Hill has a parkour park, while Guyatt Park in St Lucia features a jungle-gym-style obstacle course.
 Why not book an intro class with the Brisbane Parkour Association and discover the basics.

 Where to do parkour